Griffith J. Griffith

 Griffith Jenkins Griffith (January 4, 1850 – July 6, 1919) was a Welsh-born American industrialist and philanthropist.
-After amassing a significant fortune from mining speculation in the 1870s-80s, Griffith and his wife, Christina, in 1896 donated 3015 acre to the City of Los Angeles that became Griffith Park, and he later bequeathed the money to build the park's Greek Theatre and Griffith Observatory.
+After amassing a significant fortune from a mining syndicate in the 1880s, Griffith donated 3015 acre to the City of Los Angeles that became Griffith Park, and he bequeathed the money to build the park's Greek Theatre and Griffith Observatory.
 Griffith's legacy was marred by his notorious shooting of his wife in 1903, a crime for which he served a year and nine months in prison.